Bighead carp: Invasive species

-In the United States, a limited market has developed for bighead carp, particularly in ethnic communities, and they are farmed in ponds for this purpose.
-The live or very freshly killed market is most lucrative.
+In the United States, a limited consumer market has developed for bighead carp, particularly in ethnic communities, and they are farmed in ponds for this purpose.
+The live or very freshly killed fish is most lucrative.
 Because of this, bighead carp are often transported live, and may be a high risk factor for the eventual spread of the fish, either through release by the end purchaser, or through escape during transport.
-Another potential avenue for unintentional spread of bighead carp is through use as fishing bait.
+Another potential avenue for unintentional spread of bighead carp is through use as live fishing bait.

 Communities are attempting to contain the spread of the extremely invasive bighead carp.
-New York has banned the import and possession of live bighead carp, with the exception of New York City, where they still may be legally sold in live food markets (but they must be killed before they leave the premises).
+New York state has banned the import and possession of live bighead carp, with the exception of New York City, where they still may be legally sold in live food markets (but they must be killed before they leave the premises).
 Possession of live bighead carp has been illegal in Illinois since 2005.
-Since February 2007, using LIVE bighead carp as fishing bait has been illegal in Missouri.
+Since February 2007, using live bighead carp as fishing bait has been illegal in Missouri.
 In December 2010, the U.S. Congress banned the importation of bighead carp.

 Live bighead carp are also banned from sale in Canada.
 Several Greater Toronto Area Asian supermarkets have been fined in the past for selling them.
 The Ontario Ministry of Natural Resources banned the live sale and importation into Ontario in 2004.
 Fines are only CAD$3500.00 and have done little to deter the possession of this fish; underground selling continues to happen in several Chinese supermarkets in the region.
 One live carp was found in Toronto's Don River in 2003.

 Killed carp can still be sold in stores, but Asian retailers and consumers prefer live over killed fish.
-Killed carp is cut into pieces: head, fillet, and tail.
+Killed carp is cut into pieces: head, fillet and tail.